-This policy provides guidance on conserving and enhancing the heritage places of the CCZ.
+This policy provides guidance on conserving and enhancing heritage places outside the CCZ.
 It encourages the preservation and restoration of heritage places, and development which is compatible and in keeping with the heritage values.
-The policy recognises that heritage places are living and working places; and that the CCZ will continue to attract business and investment with related development subject to the heritage policy objectives.
+The policy recognises that heritage places are living and working places; and that development should be considered in the context of the heritage policy objectives.

-This policy should be read in conjunction with Statements of Significance listed as incorporated into this Scheme.
+This policy should be read in conjunction with Statements of Significance as incorporated into this Scheme.